 Lefkanti Beach

-Located near Vasiliko, Lefkanti is known for the important archaeological findings in the area.
+Located near Vasiliko, Lefkanti is known for its important archaeological findings.
 Today, it is also a popular summer destination for the locals.

 Here is what to expect: